-Lasavia Healing Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
+Lasavia Healing Essences are the gift of vitality of plants, minerals, insects and birds delivered to you with the utmost care.
 Our resolve is to deliver to you Elemental Healing through the introduction of an essence into your being.
 Put a few drops in water, drink and take a moment to be inspired by the qualities of the essence that you have chosen.

 To stay fully connected and relaxed.
 Able to respond appropriately to your surroundings.
 Grounded with a feeling of spaciousness.

 Use for shock, particularly when there is sudden change in circumstance.
 It gives the ability to take space and take stock.
 This remedy is excellent for when thoughts and actions are scattered.
 It can bring back a focus and re-establish an inner peace.
 It helps children and adults recover from shyness particularly in big crowds or when there is a feeling of overwhelm in social situations.
 Clarifies personal boundaries and helps discern collective and personal emotions when participating in group process.